-So when dividing your InnoDB buffer pool into 6 instances, you’ll need at least 6 GiB RAM…
+This means that when you are dividing your InnoDB buffer pool into 6 instances, you’ll need at least 6 GiB RAM.
+Please note:

 RAM, SSD, and CPU

-MySQL loves memory (RAM).
+As said, MySQL loves memory (RAM).
 Make sure your server has plenty of it, and some more.
-About 80% of the RAM needs to be available for MySQL, and when you start dividing Innodb_buffer_pool_instances, query-cache, and various buffer sizes, RAM consumption increases rapidly.
+About 80% of the RAM needs to be available for MySQL, and when you start dividing Innodb_buffer_pool_instances, adding query-cache, and various buffer sizes, RAM consumption increases rapidly.

 Because SSD offers the best read/write (disk I/O) performance, SSD’s are a must too.
 If you can, switch to NVME disks.

 If you don’t need MySQL’s binlog -or binary log, then disable it.
 Having MySQL’s binary log enabled will increase read/write operations on your disk, decreasing performance.
 Do enable the slow query log to identify slow running database queries.